kamranahmedse/mongodumper/readme.md

 ECR_REPO="repo-name" ECR_REGION="region" ./ecr-publish.sh 1.0.0
 ```

-`.ecr-publish.sh` uses the `aws` cli to publish the image to ECR.
+`.ecr-publish.sh` builds the image and uses the `aws` cli to publish the image to ECR.
 Make sure you have the `aws` cli installed and
 configured with the correct credentials.
 You can also use the `AWS_PROFILE` environment variable to specify the profile
 to use.